-The project start and end dates are automatically entered for you as we do not allow flexible start dates.
-The American Lung Association award period is July 1, 2025 to June 30, 2027.
+The project starts and end dates are automatically entered for you as we do not allow flexible start dates.
+The American Lung Association award period is July 1, 2026 to June 30, 2028.

 If you are resubmitting the same or similar proposal previously reviewed by the American Lung Association complete the information requested.
-(You will be asked to select the appropriate application from a list of prior submissions, submitted through ProposalCentral to the American Lung Association).
+(You will be asked to select the appropriate application from a list of prior submissions, submitted through ProposalCentral to the American Lung Association.)

 Resubmissions: A resubmission is considered an application previously reviewed and not funded in prior application cycles.
-An applicant who is unsuccessful in a competition may resubmit the same or similar application only once.
+An applicant who is unsuccessful in a competition may resubmit the same or similar application only one additional time.